kdgregory/log4j-aws-appenders/docs/sns.md

 Name                | Description
 --------------------|----------------------------------------------------------------
-`topicName`         | The name of the SNS topic that will receive messages; no default value.
+`topicName`         | The name of the SNS topic that will receive messages; may use [substitutions](substitutions.md).
+No default value.
 See below for more information.
-`topicArn`          | The ARN of the SNS topic that will receive messages; no default value.
+`topicArn`          | The ARN of the SNS topic that will receive messages; may use [substitutions](substitutions.md).
+No default value.
 See below for more information.
 `autoCreate`        | If present and "true", the topic will be created if it does not already exist.
 This may only be used when specifying topic by name, not ARN.
 `subject`           | If used, attaches a subject to each message sent; no default value.
 See below for more information.
-`discardThreshold`  | The threshold count for discarding unsent messages; default is 1,000.
+`discardThreshold`  | The threshold count for discarding messages; default is 10,000.
 See [design doc](design.md#message-discard) for more information.
 `discardAction`     | Which messages will be discarded once the threshold is passed: `oldest` (the default), `newest`, or `none`.
 `clientFactory`     | Specifies the fully-qualified name of a static method that will be used to create the AWS service client via reflection.
 See [design doc](design.md#service-client) for more information.
-`clientEndpoint`    | Specifies a non-default endpoint for the client (eg, "sns.us-east-2.amazonaws.com")
+`clientEndpoint`    | Specifies a non-default endpoint for the client (eg, "logs.us-west-2.amazonaws.com")

-The `topicName`, `topicArn`, and `subject` properties may use [substitutions](substitutions.md).

 ## Permissions

 To use this appender you will need to grant the following IAM permissions:

-* `sns:CreateTopic` (may be omitted if topic already exists)
 * `sns:ListTopics`
 * `sns:Publish`

+In addition, to auto-create a topic you need to grant the following permissions:

+* `sns:CreateTopic`

 ## Operation